 Middle Rhine (scenic cruising, plus optional Romans Along the Rhine tour)

-After checking out the various castles along the middle Rhine as we sailed, we opted for the Romans Mine at Meurin excursion.
+After checking out the various castles along the middle Rhine as we sailed, we opted for the Roman Mine at Meurin excursion.
 It’s a recent addition to Viking’s menu of options, so it may not be sufficiently annotated in your brochure.
 But it’s a really cool Roman mining site, partially excavated to show how and where Romans quarried building materials in the time of Augustus up through the Middle Ages.
 Hands-on exhibits demonstrate the mechanics devised for heavy lifting and everyday life: pulleys, cranes, construction and finishing tools, and mills.
 Recommended.

 Others opted to visit the Marksburg fortress or walk around Koblenz.